-One-pot Creamy Chicken Soup is thick, hearty, and delicious!
+One-pot Creamy Chicken Soup Recipe is thick, hearty, and delicious!
 Packed with veggies and tender chicken, it’s perfect for dunking in crusty, buttered bread!

 Overhead image of Creamy Chicken Soup